FMLA Violations Lawyer in Monterey County

 - Wrongful termination because of an illness

-- Wrongful demotion after an employee has given birth or missed a substantial
+- Wrongful demotion after an employee has given birth or missed a substantial amount of work

 - Firing an employee for taking care of a relative, spouse, or child